-INCREASE KNOWLEDGE AND GOOD ACTIONS
+- INCREASING KNOWLEDGE AND GOOD ACTIONS

 Every good deed will be given at least ten-fold reward… Our Lord says: ‘Except fasting, for it is for Me, and I shall reward for it, for he gives up his desire and his food for My sake…’ and the fasting person has two joys, one joy when he breaks his fast and another when he meets his Lord.”
 (Bukhari and Muslim)

-REMEMBER TO REMEMBER
+- REMEMBERING TO REMEMBER

-‘Verily in the remembrance of Allah do hearts find peace’ (Al-Raʿd 13:28) Only Allah can heal; make easy; alleviate hardship; and provide inner peace.
-Everything is easy for Him and ‘Verily, with every difficulty there is relief.’
-(Al-Inshiraḥ 94:5) Peace comes from within and remembering our Lord, always, whilst walking, talking, eating, drinking, and from morning till night (dhikr and dua 1).
-This lays the foundation for a constant connection and strong relationship with our Lord.
+The Quran states, ‘Verily in the remembrance of Allah do hearts find peace.’
+(13:28) Only Allah can heal; make easy; alleviate hardship; and provide inner peace.
+Everything is easy for Him.
+Peace comes from within, and remembering our Lord always lays the foundation for a constant, strong connection and an energized heart.

 اَللَّهُمَّ اِنَّكَ عَفُوٌّ ، تُحِبُّ الْعَفْوَ فَاعْفُ عَنِّي Allahumma innaka ‘affuwwun tuhibbul ‘afwa fa’fu ‘anni’

 O Allah You are The One Who pardons greatly, and loves to pardon, so pardon me.

-CONTROL THE SELF (NAFS)
+- CONTROLLING THE SELF (NAFS)

 “Help each other in Al Birr and At Taqwa (virtue, righteousness & piety); but do not help one another in sin and transgression.
 And fear Allah…” (Surat Al-Ma’idah, 5:2)